mist64/cbmbus_doc/Commodore Peripheral Bus.md

 	* no strict separation of layers 2 and 2
 		* codes $81 and $82 have knowledge of type of command byte (main or supplementary command byte)
 		* they should only signal ATN yes/no
+	* with two 1551 and one 1541, all three can communicate at the same time
+		* with multiple 1541, formatting one disk blocks the bus
+		* with two 1551 and one 1541, all three can format at the same time

 ![](tcbm.gif =601x577)